RichKMLS/vid2train/README.md

 The program will then ask you to confirm your settings before proceeding with the extraction and transformation process.
 After, you will see a message indicating how many images were saved in the output directory.
 You can then use these images for your AI training purposes.

+## Feedback and support

+If you have any issues, suggestions, or questions about this script, please feel free to [open an issue](https://github.com/richkmls/vid2train/issues).

+## Disclaimer

+This script is provided "as is" without any warranty.
+The author is not responsible for any damage or loss caused by using this script.
+See License for more info.

 ## Citation
 If you use vid2train in your research or project, please cite it as follows: